CaliRuby/user-server/README.md

 # User Server

-A demo rails app as a simple authentication web app based on Devise and MongoDB, this application will be used for learning purposes, also it makes part of **Dockerizing the Gem**, a meetup held in Cali on November 4, 2017
+A demo rails app as a simple app that authenticates users and renders PDFs using Prawn and Markdown, the authentication web app is based on Devise and MongoDB, this application will be used for learning purposes, also it makes part of **Dockerizing the Gem**, a meetup held in Cali on November 4, 2017

 # Essential Dependencies